AdobeDocs/uix/src/pages/services/aem-cf-console-admin/code-generation-plugin/index.md

 If not, please refer to [Get Access](../../../guides/get-access) and [Create a new project in Adobe Developer Console](../../../guides/development-flow#create-a-new-project-in-adobe-developer-console).

-## Initialize the UI Extension Project using AIO CLI
+## Initialize the UI Extension project using AIO CLI

 > Important Notes:
 > - You need to have AIO CLI version >= 9.1.0 to use the available templates.